 • Meanwhile, thinly slice onion. • In a small bowl, combine the vinegar and a generous pinch of salt and sugar.
 Scrunch onion in your hands, then add to pickling liquid with just enough water to cover the onion.
 Set aside.

 • Drain pickled onion.
 Stir baby leaves through garlic rice. • Divide garlic rice between bowls.
-Top with Mexican smashed chickpeas, cucumber salsa, pickled onion and sour cream. • Sprinkle over shredded Cheddar cheese and toasted pumpkin seeds to serve.
+Top with Mexican smashed cannellini beans, cucumber salsa, pickled onion and sour cream. • Sprinkle over shredded Cheddar cheese and toasted pumpkin seeds to serve.
 Enjoy!